Enjoying Outdoor Fires and Fireplaces

 How to Buy and Use Outdoor Fireplaces, Fire Pits and Fire Bowls

-From the Stone Age to modern times, people have gathered around a fire for the feeling of security and excitement that comes from sharing the fire, with its deep glow and dancing flames, together.
+From the Stone Age to modern times, people have gathered around outdoor fires for the feeling of security and excitement that comes from sharing the fires, with their deep glow and dancing flames, together.
 Now you can have the camaraderie and romance of an outdoor fireplace in your own backyard.

 What Do You Want from Your Backyard Fire?

 - want to warm up an outdoor area in order to extend backyard enjoyment later into the year;

 - want a fire primarily for socializing outdoors; or,